Report this pic

 In 2011 my husband and I were hit head-on by a drunk driver who was driving 80 miles per hour.
 We both survived which I will be eternally grateful for, but the years following have been a huge challenge.
 We both spent two weeks in the hospital then went to a nursing home.
 I was there, unable to walk, for two months.
 In the nursing home, as in the psych ward, the only thing to look forward to was eating so I did a lot of that.
 I was sent home by myself on a walker and again binged.
 My husband got out of the nursing home one month later which did cut back on my eating.
 But after that, pain from the accident have made exercise extremely difficult.
 Not impossible, but I let myself off the hook.
 My binging increased again.

 As I mentioned, these events just provided excuses to overeat and be sedentary, but they didn't cause it...I did.

-I am in a very happy marriage, and had 5 1/2 years of sobriety until a relapse in July.
+I am in a very happy marriage.
 I have a wonderful relationship with the children, and have a beautiful grandson and granddaughter.
 I am only having to use a cane instead of a walker.
 It's time to be healthy.
 My knees and back have been under so much stress because of my weight.